felipemfb/felipemfb/README.md

 <br/>

 ## About me
-Currently, I am in the 4th semester of my undergraduate degree, learning topics as how to develop a database and advanced topics about hardware functioning, statistics, electrical physics and ODE, as well as helping as teaching assistant in the disciplines called Digital Systems (logic gates and flip-flops) and Software Intrastructure (threads and O.S. functioning).
+Currently, I am in the 6th semester of my undergraduate degree, learning topics as artificial intelligence, neural networks, computer vision and electrical physics and virtual and augmented reality, as well as helping as teaching assistant in the disciplines called Programming Language Paradigms, teaching OOP using Java.
 Also, I am developing my skills in other areas, for example...

 ## Stats
 ![Felipe's GitHub stats](https://github-readme-stats.vercel.app/api?username=felipemfb&show_icons=true&theme=radical)